Funding & Learning Opportunities

 Rural Community Assistance Corporation (RCAC)

-RCAC is a nonprofit organization that provides training, technical and financial resources to rural communities.
+RCAC is nonprofit organization that provides training, technical and financial resources to rural communities.
 The loan program is for feasibility, pre-development, and construction of water and waste projects.

 Rural Water Loan Fund (RWLF)